Planning to buy a new pack for the backcountry? There are three main areas where you'll need to make choices:

 Backpack Features

-- +Internal-frame backpacks: The majority of packs sold at REI today are body-hugging internal frame packs that are designed to keep a hiker stable on uneven, off-trail terrain.
-They may incorporate a variety of load-support technologies that all function to transfer the load to the hips.
+- Internal-frame backpacks: The majority of packs sold at REI today are body-hugging, internal-frame packs where the structure is hidden inside the back panel.
+They are designed to keep a hiker stable on uneven, off-kilter terrain and may incorporate a variety of load-support technologies that all function to transfer the load to the wearer's hips.

-External-frame backpacks: An external-frame pack may be an appropriate choice if you're carrying a heavy, irregular load, like toting an inflatable kayak to the lake.
-External frame packs also offer good ventilation and lots of gear organization options.
+- External-frame backpacks: With an external-frame pack, you can see the structure that supports the load: aluminum (usually) hardware on the outside.
+Because the frame extends beyond the packbag, a backpack like this may be an appropriate choice if you're carrying a heavy, irregular load (like an oversize tent or inflatable kayak).
+External-frame packs also offer good ventilation and lots of gear organization options.

-Frameless backpacks: Ultralight devotees who like to hike fast and light might choose a frameless pack or a climbing pack where the frame is removable for weight savings.
+- Frameless backpacks: Ultralight devotees who like to hike fast and light might choose a frameless pack or a climbing pack where the frame is removable for weight savings.
+But packs without a frame are much more uncomfortable under heavy loads.

 Ventilation